 - T5008 – Statement of Securities Transactions

-Prior years’ tax-filing positions and documentation received from CRA contain important information to help you accurately file this year’s tax return:
+Prior years’ tax-filing positions and documentation received from the Canada Revenue Agency (CRA) contain important information to help you accurately file this year’s tax return:

 - previous year’s tax returns

 - any reassessments or other correspondence received from CRA